nhsconnect/Events-Management/pages/overview/overview_msg_architecture.md

 To simplify the management of event lifecycle the NEMS will:
-- including information on the event and API interaction responses to allows the fact that changes are happening or planned to be detected by the consuming system and signalled to operational teams.
+- including information in the event message and on the publish API interaction responses to allows the fact that changes are happening or planned to be detected by the consuming system and signalled to operational teams.
 - event versioning will not be supported, I.e. there is no need for an event to carry any kind of version information.
 Events will be replaced wholesale by a completely new event type if they change

 ### Mechanism